There are many “labels” of dog food types, and limited ingredient dog food is just one of the many dog food options.

 Source of Ingredients

-Just like the location of manufacturing matters, the source of the ingredients in your dog’s food is also an important consideration.
-For example, a company may say that their food is manufactured and packaged in the U.S. but their ingredients may be sourced from China.
+For example, a company may say that its food is manufactured and packaged in the U.S., but its ingredients may be sourced from China.
 That's a major problem.

 And it's not essential that a company manufactures their dog food in the same location as where their ingredients are coming from, too.

-This is why I created lists like top dog food brands and top puppy food brands where I've gone through not only specific food's ingredient list, but also the company's reputation, recall history, and other data to pinpoint which ones are least likely to be harmful to our dogs.
+This is why I created lists like top dog food brands and top puppy food brands, where I've gone through not only specific food ingredient lists but also the company's reputation, recall history, and other data to pinpoint which ones are least likely to be harmful to our dogs.

 But Does Your Dog Need Limited Ingredient Dog Food?

 It's likely that your dog doesn't need it, but there's a way for you to assess for this.

-If you can’t assume that your dog has an allergy, what can you do?
+So, what can you do if you can’t assume your dog has an allergy?

 Watch for Symptoms